LUMA Application AREAS

 LUMA specializes in the production of high-quality Tungsten wire for a variety of industrial applications, including its use as a charge wire.
-Charge wires play a crucial role in creating fields of positive and negative charges that generate electrostatic fields, which are integral to devices such as digital printers, air ionizers, and electrostatic separators.
+Tungsten charge wires play a crucial role in creating fields of positive and negative charges that generate electrostatic fields, which are integral to devices such as digital printers, air ionizers, and electrostatic separators.
 Tungsten wire, with its superior strength, durability, and adaptability, is an ideal choice for this demanding application.

 A charge wire operates by generating electrostatic fields through the application of high voltage.
 This field of positive and negative charges enables various industrial processes, including: